 At Colorado State University a team of researchers has created a number of small, lightweight robots that are capable of reconfiguring themselves in response to different user requirements.

 Author Archives: CSU External Relations Staff

-The CSU Tropical Meteorology Project team is predicting 13 additional named storms during the Atlantic hurricane season, which runs from June 1 to November 30.
+The CSU Tropical Meteorology Project team is predicting a total of 12 additional named storms to form after Aug.
+1.

 CSU professor Robert Ettema will join an independent investigation into last March’s breach of the Spencer Dam in Nebraska.

 Mechanical engineering professor Anthony Marchese, who researches natural gas leaks, joins an international conversation on natural gas.

 Researchers at Colorado State University, including the authors of this piece, developed a Hurricane Impact Level ranking system to categorize storms.